Writing A Book Description By Thinking Like A Copywriter

 Writing a manuscript is one thing.
 Understanding and communicating the contents of a book is something else.

 Copywriters are usually very good at writing concisely.
-Let’s have a look at how they might go about writing a fiction book description.
+Let’s have a look at how they might go about writing a book description.

-Forget the summary
+1. Forget the summary

 It’s not a summary of the story or an author bio.